 If you are in the “Create Inventory” or “Edit Inventory Count Lists” screen, you can export a “Booked Inventory Count List” as well as a “Difference List” in PDF format using the “More” drop-down menu.
 The stock value of your inventory shown is for the new count or “Actual Goods.”

 The current value of the goods is calculated from this, as well as the purchase price.

 We have a more detailed guide on the Inventory Difference List available here.

 You can also use the Inventory function to create inventories at the POS terminal.
 Instructions for creating this button can be found on the following page: Create POS Buttons / Button Configuration

 To create an inventory at the checkout, first add items with the appropriate number to the receipt.
-The receipt can then be completed with the Inventory Receipt button (it is not necessary to switch to the payment screen).
-The receipt is automatically finalized and a sample inventory is created in the cloud.
-The quantity of items posted is automatically entered in “Actual stock“ and the inventory can be posted immediately.
+The receipt can then be completed with the Inventory Receipt button (it is unnecessary to switch to the payment screen).
+The receipt is automatically finalized, and a sample inventory is created in the cloud.
+The quantity of items posted is automatically entered in “Actual stock,“ and the inventory can be posted immediately.

 Access inventory from the POS

 The Open Stock Management Receipt button function is required, as well as a button with the Save Stock Management Receipt function.

 If the Open Stock Management Receipt button is pressed at the POS, a window opens with a list of all your open stock receipts.
 In addition to the counting lists of inventories, the system also displays goods receipts and purchase orders.
 In this window, you can create a new purchase order, receipt of goods, return, or inventory.
 The creation of an inventory here corresponds to the above-mentioned sample inventory.
 Alternatively, select an available document by tapping it and press “Load Receipt.”